Updated: Oct 18, 2022

-The Temple in Angkor Wat with roots have become an iconic photo for travelers from all over the world
+An iconic photo for travelers from all over the world; Angkor Wat

 Angkor Wat Travel Guide

 Sculptures all have their individual looks and faces!
-Truly works of art each and every one
+Truly works of art each one

 The History of Angkor Wat

-The Temples of Angkor Wat have been of a significant religious importance since start until present, combining two plans of Temple architectural structures; original Mountain-temples and the later added Lower Galleries.
-Angkor Wats perfection in the composition, it's impeccable balance and proportions, the details in the many relief's and sculptures make it, without doubt, one of the finest temple monuments in the world today.
+The Temples of Angkor Wat have been of significant religious importance from the start until the present, combining two plans of Temple architectural structures; original Mountain-temples and the later added Lower Galleries.
+Angkor Wat's perfection in the composition, its impeccable balance, and proportions, the details in the many reliefs and sculptures make it, without doubt, one of the finest temple monuments in the world today.

-For Cambodia, Angkor Wat have great importance being the most visited destination in the country and the Mountain Temple is also found in the nations flag.
+For Cambodia, Angkor Wat has great importance being the most visited destination in the country, and the Mountain Temple is also found on the nation's flag.

-The Angkor Temple Area where Angkor Wat is included are the largest religious monument in the World and is on UNESCO World Wonder List, and measures over 400 acres, or roughly 162 hectares, or 1,6 million square meters!
+The Angkor Temple Area; where Angkor Wat is included, is the largest religious monument in the World and is on UNESCO World Wonder List, measuring over 400 acres, or roughly 162 hectares, or 1,6 million square meters.

 The Sandstone to build Angkor Wat was quarried from the holy mountain of Phnom Kulen - more than 50 km away and shipped down Siem Reap River on rafts.